ForestAdmin/documentation/how-tos/maintain/manage-your-forest-admin-programmatically.md

 # Manage your Forest Admin environments programmatically

-For continuous integration and automatisation, we have developed a [CLI](https://github.com/ForestAdmin/toolbelt) which makes it easy to manage your Forest Admin environments.
+For continuous integration and automatization, we have developed a [CLI](https://github.com/ForestAdmin/toolbelt) which makes it easy to manage your Forest Admin environments.

 This can be used for Q\&A and testing purposes.